yasint23/My_Devops/hands-on/Ansible/ansible-04-provisioning-a-web-and-db-server-with-dynamic-website/README.md

 The purpose of this hands-on training is to give students the knowledge of provisioning a web and database server with a dynamic website.

-## Learning Outcomes

-At the end of this hands-on training, students will be able to;

-- Explain how to provision a web server using Ansible
-- Explain how to provision a database server using Ansible

 ![ho-04](ho-04.png)

 ## Outline